 A Few Final Thoughts

 Now from here, the Big Green Egg should keep a consistent temperature.
 If you need to adjust the temperature slightly (25 to 50 degrees) I usually use different combinations of the daisy wheel sliders.
-If the temperature is getting too high on you then you can close the bottom door.
-It is really just science, the more air you have flowing through the egg, the bigger the fire you’ll get.
+If the temperature is getting too high on you, then you can close the bottom door.
+It is just science, the more air you have flowing through the egg, the bigger the fire you’ll get.

-That’s my system for lighting and controlling the Big Green Egg temperature for the 3 different functions.
+That’s my system for lighting and controlling the Big Green Egg temperature for the three different functions.
 I hope you found this tutorial helpful and if you did, please share it!
 Let me know in the comments if you have a different system.

 Do you own a Weber grill?
 Check out my review of the Smokenator?